ruamel/ordereddict/README.rst

   d = ordereddict({'a':1, 'b': 2}, relax=True)
   sd = sorteddict({'a':1, 'b': 2}) # sorteddict is always relaxed

-*please note the underscore which is new since version 0.3*

 This module has been tested under: